ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/udf/list/yson.md

 {% note info %}

 The `Yson::ParseJsonDecodeUtf8` expects that characters outside the ASCII range must be additionally escaped.
-For detailed escaping rules, see the [YT code](https://a.yandex-team.ru/arc/trunk/arcadia/yt/yt/core/misc/utf8_decoder.cpp).

 {% endnote %}